The Good German

 The film was shot in black-and-white and is designed to imitate the appearance of film noir from the 1940s, although it also includes material – such as sex scenes and swearing – that would have been prohibited by the Production Code.
-Its poster is a homage to the poster for the classic film Casablanca (1942, also a Warner Bros. film), as is the closing scene at an airport.
-The DVD release presents the film in the 1.33:1 aspect ratio which declined in use from about 1953, though the theatrical release, and other DVD Releases, used the slightly more modern but still unusual 1.66:1 ratio.
+Its poster is a homage to the poster for Casablanca (1942, also from Warner Bros.), as is the closing scene at an airport.
+Besides being shot in black-and-white, the film was also shot in the traditional 1.37:1 aspect ratio (known as the Academy ratio), which declined in use from about 1953.
+The DVD release keeps the original aspect ratio, though the theatrical release, and other DVD Releases, used the slightly more modern but still unusual 1.66:1 ratio.

-The film received mixed reviews and grossed $5.9 million worldwide against a budget of $32 million.
+The film received mixed reviews and grossed $6 million worldwide against a budget of $32 million.
+It was nominated for the Berlin International Film Festival Golden Bear and the Academy Award for Best Original Score.

 Plot

-Jacob "Jake" Geismer, an American war correspondent for The New Republic, returns to Berlin during the Potsdam negotiations between the Allied powers after World War II was over in Europe (May 1945) but before hostilities ended in Asia (August 1945).
-Jacob witnesses his murdered driver, a black-marketeering American soldier named Tully, being fished from a river eddy, suspiciously adjacent to the Potsdam conference grounds.
-The corpse is discovered to be in possession of 50,000 German reichsmarks — which are later revealed to have been printed by the U.S occupying forces.
+Jacob "Jake" Geismer, an American war correspondent for The New Republic, returns to Berlin during the Potsdam negotiations between the Allied powers after World War II is over in Europe but before hostilities end in Asia.
+Jacob witnesses his murdered driver, a black marketeering American soldier named Tully, being fished from a river, suspiciously adjacent to the Potsdam conference grounds.
+The corpse is discovered to be in possession of 50,000 reichsmarks — which are later revealed to have been printed by the U.S. occupying forces.

 Geismer becomes entwined in both the mystery of his murdered driver and the clandestine search by both Soviet and American forces for the missing German Emil Brandt.
-He becomes more involved in both mysteries as his investigation intersects with his search for Lena Brandt, a Jew — and Emil's wife — with whom Geismer had been in a relationship during his first stint as a journalist in pre-war Berlin.
-Lena has survived the Holocaust by doing "what she had to" to stay alive — early in the film this is assumed to be prostitution, but Lena (based loosely on the Jewish collaborator Stella Goldschlag) is later revealed to be secretly complicit in the deportation of her fellow Jews.
+He becomes more involved in both mysteries as his investigation intersects with his search for Lena Brandt, a Jew married to Emil.
+Geismer had been in a relationship with Lena during his first stint as a journalist in pre-war Berlin.
+She has survived the Holocaust by doing "what she had to" to stay alive — early in the film this is assumed to be prostitution, but Lena (based loosely on the Jewish collaborator Stella Goldschlag) is later revealed to be secretly complicit in the deportation of her fellow Jews.